-Between October 1 to November 15: Vessels will be asked to voluntary reduce speed to 10.0 knots, in order to minimize the risk of vessel collision, as NARWs are migrating out of the Gulf through this corridor.
+Between October 1 to November 15: Vessels are asked to voluntarily reduce speed to 10.0 knots, in order to minimize the risk of vessel collision, as NARWs are migrating out of the Gulf through this corridor.
 Click HERE for the NAVWARN and HERE for a 2-page instruction to vessels

 NOTE: Although the above information will be updated as often as possible, NAVWARNs issued by the Canadian authorities remain the source of information to ensure compliance and can be accessed through the CCG website (click HERE).